 7 marketing gimmicks that could damage your brand

-It's one thing to be creative, but quite another when things take a turn for the worse.
+It's one thing to be creative, but quite another when things take a turn for the worst.
 Contributor Timothy Carter discusses seven marketing gimmicks that have the potential to fail spectacularly and harm your brand.

 What’s the difference between a gimmick and a strategy?
 Honestly, not much.

 The difference is semantic, and I’m not here to argue about the differences.
 I’m here to argue that some marketing tactics rely on carefully thought-out strategies that guide users to your brand and help them make informed buying decisions, and others are meant to elicit knee-jerk reactions.